cca/cca_invenio/notes/build.md

 If we run Invenio locally with the `invenio-cli run` command, which uses flask's debugging web server, we should not need `uwsgi`.
 For this reason, `uwsgi` is in a separate dependency group in our [pyproject.toml](../pyproject.toml) and must be synced with `uv sync --group uwsgi`.

-Anytime you install or rebuild `uwsgi` on macOS, it tends to fail because uwsgi needs to know the path to the current python environment and not the system one.
+Anytime we install or rebuild `uwsgi` on macOS, it tends to fail because uwsgi needs to know the path to the current python environment and not the system one.
 Errors might say something like `ld: warning: search path '/install/lib' not found`, `ld: library 'python3.12' not found`, `clang: error: linker command failed with exit code 1 (use -v to see invocation)`, etc.

 See [this comment](https://github.com/astral-sh/uv/issues/6488#issuecomment-2345417341) for instance.
 The solution is to set a `LIBRARY_PATH` env var that points to the "lib" directory of our local python.
 With `mise` and fish shell, this looks like `set -x LIBRARY_PATH (mise where python)/lib`.